Weight Loss Surgery Negligence Claims

 How JMW Can Help

-The medical negligence team at JMW is highly regarded throughout the UK, and includes members of the Action against Medical Accidents (AvMA) solicitors panel and the Law Society's specialist panel for clinical negligence.
+The medical negligence team at JMW is highly regarded throughout the UK, and includes members of the Action against Medical Accidents (AvMA) solicitor panel and the Law Society's specialist panel for clinical negligence.
 As such, you can rest assured that you are receiving legal advice of the very highest standard.

 Our solicitors have many decades of experience in claims against the NHS and private healthcare providers on behalf of clients who have suffered because of medical negligence.